PhucLeDio/Danang-Speech/README.md

 ## Note

-If you feel so ennoy when the newtab keep showing, just delete newtab.tsx and another one in plasmo/newtab.tsx.
+If you feel so annoy when the newtab keep showing, just delete newtab.tsx and another one in plasmo/newtab.tsx.
 Then, delete the old build and run

 ```bash
 pnpm run dev